-To save a project, click on the Save icon in the Quick Access tool bar, or select File > Save.

-The project is saved as internal ATLAS.ti file in the ATLAS.ti library.
+To save a project, click on the Save icon in the Quick Access toolbar, select File > Save, or use the key combination Ctrl+S. The project is saved as internal ATLAS.ti file in the ATLAS.ti library.
 The default location for the library is the application folder on your computer.
 See Where Does ATLAS.ti Store Project Data?